Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Numerical examples

 \section{Numerical examples}

-In this section, two numerical examples, including an oscillator and a shear-type structure, are presented to demonstrate the effectiveness of the proposed surface decomposition method (SDM) for sensitivity analysis of first-passage dynamic reliability of linear systems.
-The first-passage dynamic reliability analysis of the linear system is also conducted by the efficient importance sampling (ISEE) \cite{au2001first}.
-The finite difference method in conjunction with importance sampling, which can be denoted as FDM-IS, is adopted to obtain the reference solutions to the sensitivities of failure probabilities.
+In this section, three numerical examples, including an oscillator, a shear-type structure and a building frame structure, are investigated to demonstrate the effectiveness of the proposed surface decomposition method (SDM) for sensitivity analysis of first-passage dynamic reliability of linear systems.
+The first-passage dynamic reliability analysis of the linear system is also conducted, utilizing the efficient importance sampling (ISEE) \cite{au2001first}, the domain decomposition method (DDM) \cite{katafygiotis2006domain} and the directional importance sampling (DIS) \cite{misraji2020application}.
+The DIS is also employed to perform the reliability sensitivity analysis \cite{valdebenito2021sensitivity}.
+The finite difference method in conjunction with the importance sampling, which can be denoted as FDM-IS, is adopted to obtain the reference solutions to the sensitivities of failure probabilities.
 The basic idea of ISEE and FDM-IS are presented in \ref{appendix a} and \ref{appendix b}, respectively.